spaceml-org/GIBS-Downloader/README.md

 # NASA-GIBS-Downloader
 NASA-GIBS-Downloader is a command-line tool which facilitates the downloading of NASA satellite imagery and offers different functionalities in order to prepare the images for training in a machine learning pipeline.
 The tool currently provides support for downloading the following products: `MODIS_Terra_CorrectedReflectance_TrueColor`, `VIIRS_SNPP_CorrectedReflectance_TrueColor`.
 You can read more about these products [here](https://wiki.earthdata.nasa.gov/display/GIBS/GIBS+Available+Imagery+Products#expand-CorrectedReflectance17Products).
-\
-For example, to download imagery of the Bay Area in California from September to October, the tool can be used as follows:
-`gdl 2020-09-01 2020-10-31 37.003277,-124.328539 40.353784,-120.253964`.
-Note that if the latitude of either the bottom left or top right coordinates is negative, then it will need to be enclosed by quotation marks (ie `"-23.6319752,-46.6173164"`) or else you might get an error.

 ## Dependencies
 This package depends on the GDAL translator library.
 Unfortunately, GDAL is not pip installable.
 Before installing the GIBSDownloader package and thus the GDAL Python binding, you have to install GDAL on your machine.
 I have found that one of the easiest ways to do this is create a virtual environment in which you will use the GIBSDownloader, and then install GDAL with conda as follows: ``conda install -c conda-forge gdal=3.2.0``.